- Program:Music Teaching & Learning

-- PhD, McGill University, 2002
+- PhD in music education, McGill University, 2002

 - M.A. in violin performance, Montclair State University, 1998

-- Arts Licenciate - Music, University of Sao Paulo, 1994
+- B.A. in music education, University of São Paulo, 1994